Alpha Phi Sigma

 - recognition plaques (for Executive Officers and Board members only)

 - Press here to obtain an application for membership in Alpha Phi Sigma.

-- Deliver a completed application, an unofficial transcript, and the $60 membership application fee to the mailbox of either Dr. Robert Schug or Dr. Christine Scott-Hayward in ET-234.
+- Deliver a completed application, an unofficial transcript, and the $60 membership application fee to the mailbox of either Dr. James Binnall or Dr. Nicholas Perez in ET-234.

 - Submit the application, unofficial transcript, and fee prior to the deadline.